avsuhas/C-/README.md

-# C programs covering all the concepts of C
+# C programs covering all the concepts of Structural Programming